 Prospective proposers are required to submit, by the deadline reported in Section 6, a Letter of Intent (LoI) stating their intention to submit a proposal in response to the present Call.
-It shall provide a brief overview of the scientific objective of the mission idea and its assessment containing evidence that the concept of the proposed mission idea has been scientifically validated.
+It shall

 LoIs are accepted exclusively in electronic form, in PDF format (unlocked), using the interface available from the Call web site.